 But because the state use’s last year’s property value to determine their share, they pay FISD using this formula:

 $200 Total Allotment - $100 Local Share (last year’s value) = $100 State Share

 That $20 difference between what the state paid FISD ($100) and what they really owed the District ($80) is the property value lag.

 If property values continue to grow year after year, as they have done in Frisco ISD, the property value lag creates the illusion of revenue growth and it appears as a surplus in the District’s budget.
 This picture is an example:

 The overpayments depicted above are not considered sustainable sources of funding that can be relied upon year after year.
 That’s because if property values stop growing, or even decline, the District would be left with less money to spend than the year before, as shown below.

 Because of rapid growth, Frisco ISD relies on some amount of property value lag each year to balance the budget.
 This is done conservatively, though, and FISD always plans as if the growth will slow.
-This means FISD generally receives some amount of “extra” or surplus revenue each year when values grow by more than the conservative estimates.
-That surplus revenue goes into fund balance to help the District cover bills each fall before FISD begins collecting taxes and state aid.
+This means FISD generally receives some amount of overpayment revenue each year when values grow by more than the conservative estimates.
+However, because that revenue is not retained, it would not be prudent for the District to utilize it for permanent, recurring costs, such as employees’ salaries, which make up more than 80 percent of the budget.
+It is used for one-time expenses or assigned to the District’s fund balance, which helps the District cover bills each fall before FISD begins collecting taxes and state aid.

-Wondering what property value lag is?
-Watch an explanation at the 10:00 minute mark in the Looking Beyond Your Tax Bill
+You can learn more about property value lag at the 10:00 minute mark of the Looking Beyond Your Tax Bill video.